 Widely known by the common name of blue potato bush, this species is also called blue Lycianthes, Paraguay nightshade, and royal robe.
 The use of the common name of nightshade is not surprising because this plant was mistakenly thought to be one of the nightshade species, even though it is not.

 Preferred USDA Hardiness Zones

-This species is suitable for planting in USDA hardiness zones 8b trough 11.
+This species is suitable for planting in USDA hardiness zones 8b through 11.
 In colder zones, it may drop its leaves in the winter, while in the warmer zones it remains evergreen.

 Size and Shape

 Blue potato bush prefers full sun if possible, but will tolerate partial shade.
-This species fares well in coastal regions but should be protected from strong winds.
+This species fare well in coastal regions but should be protected from strong winds.

 The flowers of this species are what make it memorable.
 Striking masses of deep violet-blue flowers with yellow centers are grouped at the leaf axils.
 In cooler zones, blossoms are produced from March through October, while in the warmest zones it may bloom year-round.
 Flowering is most prolific during the summer months.